ravibayyana/PowerPositionService/README.md

  - Log files and CSV's will be generated in "XXXX\Release\net6.0\publish\win-x64\Petroineos"
  - Delete the service run the following command
  - sc.exe delete "PowerPositionService"

+ # Improvements or suggestions
+ - Due to time constraints no unit tests are written
+ - When service is stopped the generating of csv files need to stopped gracefully.
+Now its stopped abruptly
+ - When the